Serpooshan & Bauser

 404.712.9717

-Holly Bauser-Heaton is an interventional pediatric cardiologist and physician scientist at Sibley Heart Center at Children’s Healthcare of Altanta.
+Holly Bauser is an interventional pediatric cardiologist and physician scientist at Sibley Heart Center at Children’s Healthcare of Altanta.
 She completed her MD, PhD in 2009 at Indiana University.
 Dr. Bauser-Heaton focused on signaling mechanisms of nitric oxide in hypoxic conditions and continues to investigate the role of NO in endothelial function.
 As a clinician, she completed her training at Stanford University and joined faculty of Sibley Heart Center in 2016.
 Pulmonary artery disease and its management is the focus for Dr. Heaton both in the clinical arena and the lab.
 She is interested in developing new procedures via transcatheter (in the cardiac catheterization laboratory) technique for individuals with pulmonary artery disease.
 Additionally, she has interest in utilizing 3D bioprinting to create pulmonary artery constructs that have the ability to keep up with a patient’s somatic growth.
 She is very excited to join forces with the Serpooshan lab.

-Holly Bauser-Heaton, MD PhD
+Holly Bauser, MD PhD

 Assistant Professor